navadeep99-maker/InsightFlow/README.md

 🤝 Author
 Developed by Navadeep — exploring scalable, secure, and intelligent systems with a flair for clean UI.

+📝 *Note on Contributors:*

+This project was built entirely by me.
+Early in development, I downloaded a boilerplate for reference purposes only, but none of its code or structure was used in the final implementation.

+A contributor may appear due to that early reference, but they were not involved in this project.
+The final codebase is original and created from scratch.

  Resources provided by codebasics. screenshots of chatbot: